fenix-framework/fenix-framework/README.md

         </dependency>
     </dependencies>

-Additionally, you will probably want to hook the `dml-maven-plugin` to your build process, so that your domain classes get properly generated and post-processed.
-This can be achieved by adding the plugin to the build phase.
+Additionally, you will probably want to hook the `ff-maven-plugin` to your build process, so that your domain classes get properly generated and post-processed, and any uses of the `Atomic` annotation get processed.
+This can be achieved with the following.

     <build>
         <plugins>
             <plugin>
                 <groupId>pt.ist</groupId>
-                <artifactId>dml-maven-plugin</artifactId>
+                <artifactId>ff-maven-plugin</artifactId>
                 <version>${fenixframework.version}</version>
                 <configuration>
                     <codeGeneratorClassName>${fenixframework.code.generator}</codeGeneratorClassName>